A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Model and main results

-Let us denote by $y_\pm$ the positive, respectively negative part of $y \in \bR$.
-Given the trading rates $\xi^{-i}$ of all other players the Hamiltonian associated with the optimization problem of player $i$ is given by
+Our equilibrium trading rates can be charaterized in terms of high-dimensional non-linear forward-backward system of ordinary differential equations.
+In fact, given the trading rates $\xi^{-i}{=(\xi^j)_{j\neq i}}$ of all other players the Hamiltonian associated with the optimization problem of player $i$ is given by

 In the corresponding MFG the average rate $\bar \xi^N$ is to be replaced by a generic trading rate $\mu$.
-Minimizing the Hamiltonian pointwise and taking the trading constraint into consideration yields the candidate conditional optimal strategy